Skip to content

 Diana File.

-Diana founded ForensicsFile to solve a specific problem: in employment litigation, the difference between a defensible damages report and a credibility risk is the expert who builds it.
-She leads every engagement, runs the firm's vetted network of forensic economists, and matches each matter to the expert whose past work fits its particular shape.
+Diana founded ForensicsFile to solve a specific problem: in litigation, the difference between a defensible damages report and a credibility risk is the depth of the expertise behind it.
+She leads a team of forensic economists, human-capital specialists, and vocational experts, and brings the analytical rigor of fifteen years of data science practice to their work.

 Her work before ForensicsFile gave her the operating discipline for this.
 Fifteen years building proprietary data science practices for Fortune 500 corporations, startups, government agencies, and non-profit institutions taught her how to assess analytical work, vet the people who do it, and run a team where every assumption is stated and every figure traces back to a source.